home-assistant/home-assistant.io/source/_integrations/natural_resources_wales.markdown

 {% configuration %}
 scan_interval:
   description: Interval (in seconds) for polling.
-Values below 30 will result in access to the API being denied.
+Values below 30 will result in exceeding the allowed calls/day limit.
   required: false
   type: integer
   default: 60